Volunteer Opportunities for Undergraduate Students

 Undergraduates who volunteer for 10 or more hours per academic year can earn a Certificate of Appreciation and the right to list their volunteer service on their resume.
 Volunteers with 10-19 hours of volunteer time earn a bronze level certificate, 20-29 hours earn a silver level certificate, and 30+ hours earn a gold level certificate.
 To earn a certificate:

 - Register online and attend presentations throughout the academic year.
-Hours earned in Summer '13, Fall '13 and Spring '14, for example, apply toward a certificate, but hours will not carry over into the next academic year.
+Hours earned in Fall '15 and Spring '16 and Summer '16, for example, apply toward a certificate.

 - The OEPP classroom instructor takes attendance and the OEPP office keeps track of your volunteer hours.